authorized-keys

 Learn By Doing

 The best way to learn Linux commands is by practicing.
-Try out these examples in your terminal to build muscle memory and understand how the authorized_keys command works in different scenarios.
+Try out these examples in your terminal to build muscle memory and understand how the authorized-keys command works in different scenarios.

-$ authorized_keys
+$ authorized-keys

 View All Commands